igorski/MWEngine/README.md

 attached device/emulator (note that emulated devices can only operate at a sample rate of 8 kHz!).
 This requires both the Android NDK and the Android SDK.

 Be sure to point towards the installation locations of these in both the _build.sh_-file and the _local.properties_-file.

+### Contributors

+MWEngine has received welcome contributions from the following developers:

+Andrey Stavrinov (@hypeastrum)